Date of Degree

 Copyright 2011 Audrey Omar

 Omar, Audrey Ruth.
-"Masculinity and the acceptance of violence: a study of social construction." master's thesis, University of Iowa, 2011.
+"Masculinity and the acceptance of violence: a study of social construction."
+MA (Master of Arts) thesis, University of Iowa, 2011.